google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_3_4.rst

       and can be enabled using the :ref:`GraphOperations flag <graph-operations>`.

       **Option to limit cache pruning**.
-      Users can now limit how often the cache is pruned by use of an experimental option, :ref:`PrunePercent <prune-percent>`.
+      Users can now limit how often the asset and asset version caches are pruned by use of an experimental option, :ref:`PrunePercent <prune-percent>`.

       .. rubric:: Supported Platforms